VarunSAthreya/flutter_workshop/README.md

 -   Make sure you have the Flutter SDK installed and other prerequisites.
 -   Fork the repository and clone it to your local machine.
 -   Open Android Studio or VSCode and import the project.
--   To download the dependencies run `flutter pub get` in the root of the project.
+-   To download the dependencies run `flutter pub get` at the root of the project.
--   To run the app run `flutter run` in the root of the project.
+-   To run the app run `flutter run` at the root of the project.

 ## Additional Features